wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

 Available on iOS 18+, this overload accepts any `AsyncSequence` whose element type is `State` and failure type is `Never`.
 This is useful when your data layer vends a custom `AsyncSequence` type that you want to observe directly.

 As with `AsyncStream`, generic `AsyncSequence` observation is fully asynchronous.
-If you need a guaranteed synchronous first state transition, use `StateSequence(first:rest:)`.
+If you need a guaranteed synchronous first state transition, use `@StateSequenceBuilder` with plain state values before any `Next` expressions.

 ```swift
 func streamUpdates() -> AsyncStream<UserViewState> {